 After getting frustrated with myself and the happenings around me, I planned to take some time off.
 I was mind-fucked, heartbroken, tired, embezzled, and disturbed.
-I had no time to look inside me but when I made time to look inside, I saw that I was lost and shattered.
+I’d no time to look inside me but when I made time to look inside, I saw that I was lost and shattered.
 I had so many scars.

-In college, I read a The Story Of My Experiments With Truths written by Gandhi that helped me.
+In college, I read The Story Of My Experiments With Truths written by Gandhi that helped me.
 One quote changed my life.

 If you want to find yourself, lose your self in the service of others.
 You’ll find yourself.

-I followed his advice and thus started a 4-year long sabbatical.
+I followed his advice and thus started a 4-year-long sabbatical.
 I packed my bags for Sabarmati Ashram.
 I stayed there for some months to take part in a series of spiritual retreat and learn Gandhian philosophy for self-development.

 - Minimalism: He lived his entire life as a simple man.
-He wore few clothes, had a simple diet and lived a simple lifestyle.
+He wore few clothes, had a simple diet, and lived a simple lifestyle.
 One can see this from his hermitages in various parts of India.

-This story of how I changed the heart of a driver who jumped red signal changed millions of heats globally.
+This story of how I changed the heart of a driver who jumped red signal changed millions of hearts globally.
 By living a minimalist life, I and my wife are enjoying life to the fullest.
-I could also change my mindset and electrify an entire tribal village that I thought we never possible.
+I could also change my mindset and electrify an entire tribal village that I thought was never possible.

-Generations to come, it may well be, will scarce believe that such a man as this one ever in flesh and blood walked upon this planet.Albert Einstien
+Generations to come, it may well be, will scarce believe that such a man as this one ever in flesh and blood walked upon this planet.Albert Einstein